Pago Pago, American Samoa: Old Pago Pago

 Until 1722, Pago Pago, like several other villages in American Samoa such as Fagasā and Vatia, existed as a ridge-top settlement.
 This upland community, now part of the National Park of American Samoa, was strategically situated to provide safety during a period marked by inter-island conflicts involving Samoa, Fiji, Tahiti, and Tonga.
 The elevated location offered protection from coastal raids, as attackers arriving by boat posed a significant threat to shoreline settlements.
 By 1772, the majority of families had relocated from the highlands to the coast, establishing new homes near the shoreline.
 However, oral histories indicate that a few households continued to reside or farm in the upland areas into the late 19th century.
 Archeological findings at the site of Old Pago Pago include ancient rock walls, building foundations, and graves.
 Some of these graves are believed to belong to chiefs or ceremonial figures, such as a taupou (a ceremonial maiden), with legends suggesting one may have been interred in a bonito boat.
-The remnants of Old Pago Pago are accessible via the Mount ‘Alava Trailhead at Fagasā Pass, just west of Vaipito Valley.
+The remnants of Old Pago Pago are accessible via the Mount 'Alava Trailhead at Fagasā Pass, just west of Vaipito Valley.

 When Westerners first visited Tutuila, the Mauga was the leading matai (chief) of Pago Pago.

 19th century

+Early European encounters (1791–1830)

 In 1791, Captain Edward Edwards, leading the British warship HMS Pandora in the pursuit of the Bounty mutineers, arrived at Pago Pago Harbor.
-During their search, the crew stumbled upon a French military uniform belonging to one of Pérouse’s men, who had been killed at Aʻasu in 1787.
+During their search, the crew stumbled upon a French military uniform belonging to one of Pérouse's men, who had been killed at Aʻasu in 1787.

 In 1824, Otto von Kotzebue is believed to have discovered the entrance to Pago Pago Harbor, according to one source.

+Missionary arrival and local conversions (1830–1839)

-In 1830, a man named Norval "Salemi" from Massachusetts, lived in Pago Pago as part of High Chief Mauga’s household.
+In 1830, a man named Norval "Salemi" from Massachusetts, lived in Pago Pago as part of High Chief Mauga's household.
 Driven by a desire to share his faith, he translated portions of the Church of England Prayer Book into Samoan language and counted the Mauga of Pago Pago among his converts.